LearnersGuild/guide/Operating-Model/Working-Together.md

 Getting Things Done (GTD) is a well known and effective personal productivity system that formalizes this process.
 We all use Asana for GTD, and we even have a bot that automates tedious tasks and helps us use it better!

-Check out the [Getting Things Done](GTD.md) section of the Guide for more information.
+Check out the [Getting Things Done](GTD.md) section of the Playbook for more information.